Heroes of Might & Magic: Olden Era: Best Faction Laws Guide

 Economy laws: best after growth, not before it

 The next layer is economy.
-The strongest economy laws are the boring daily ones: Gold, Mercury, Crystals, and similar passive resource generation.
-They scale because they keep paying out every day, and they smooth the exact bottlenecks that stall town development.
-That matters more than it sounds, because Olden Era town progression often chokes on rare resources rather than raw Gold alone.
+The strongest economy laws are the boring daily ones — Gold, Mercury, Crystal, and similar passive resource generation.
+They scale because they keep paying out every day and smooth the bottlenecks that stall town development.
+That matters because Olden Era town progression often chokes on rare resources, not raw Gold.
+If you want the full picture of what each resource gates, our complete resources guide breaks down every material.

-One-time rewards like Resource Riches still have a place, but they are timing tools, not a default plan.
-If that instant payout completes a key dwelling upgrade before weekly growth refreshes, it can be correct.
-If it merely pads your stockpile while your main town still lacks the structures that convert resources into units, it is usually weaker than a passive economy law.
+One-time payouts still have a place, but as timing tools, not a plan.
+If an instant injection completes a key dwelling upgrade before weekly growth refreshes, it can be correct.
+If it just pads a stockpile while your town still lacks the structures that turn resources into units, a passive economy law is usually better.

-• Take daily resource laws early when your faction has expensive upgrade chains or relies on rare materials.
+• Take daily resource laws early when your faction has expensive upgrade chains or leans on rare materials.

-• Take a one-time resource law only if it finishes a creature dwelling, mage guild step, or other build you need immediately.
+• Take a one-time resource law only to finish a creature dwelling, Mage Guild step, or other build you need immediately.

-• Do not stack too many economy laws first if your army size is already lagging.
-A rich town with low recruitment still loses fights.
+• Do not stack economy laws first if your army size is already lagging.
+A rich town with thin recruitment still loses fights.

 Best Grove faction laws